lexiconhq/lexicon/documentation/docs/tutorial/install-prose.md

 However, if you've setup your Discourse instance in the cloud, it is up to you if you want to run your Prose server locally or in the cloud as well.

 If you'd like to install it in the cloud, you'll want to setup an additional server - similar to how you would set one up for Discourse.
-If you're not yet comfortable with this, feel free to jump back to the page, [Setting up a Cloud Server (Optional)](setup-cloud-server).
+If you're not yet comfortable with this, feel free to jump back to the page, [Setup a Cloud Server (Optional)](setup-cloud-server).

 Bearing all of that in mind, once you have identified where you'd like to host Prose, you should also consider how you'd like to install it onto that machine.